NCAR/ccpp-framework/doc/constituents_overhaul.md

-  - *Against:* many constituents have no physics tendency (the column is already there regardless, so forcing a declaration buys little); the index is implicit by design and exposing it as a required member re-introduces the index bookkeeping capgen-ng deliberately hid; the base is the only thing that *must* be registered.
+  - *Against:* many constituents have no physics tendency (the column is already there regardless, so forcing a declaration buys little); the index is implicit by design and exposing it as a required member re-introduces the index bookkeeping capgen deliberately hid; the base is the only thing that *must* be registered.
   - *Open sub-question:* if not forced, should the resolver at least **warn** when a `tendency_of_<X>` is produced for an `<X>` that no register scheme